No booking fees on the app

 Which train companies operate the London Bridge to Gatwick Airport route?

-The London Bridge to Gatwick Airport route is operated by Southeastern.
+The London Bridge to Gatwick Airport route is operated by Thameslink.
 For any journey, the easiest way to find the operator is to search for your route on this page.
 The operator's name will appear next to each travel option in the results.

 Essential onboard rules and facilities